vistadataproject/documents/Background/vista/vista-baseline.md

 System | Security Layers and Issues
 --- | ---
-VISTA/CPRS | Security depends on privileges to execute menu items from the roll-and-scroll interface, which is based on the Kernel module.
-An 'action-based' model.
+VISTA/CPRS | Security depends on privileges to execute menu items from the legacy roll-and-scroll interface, which is based on the Kernel module.
+It is not based on any menus that current users know about, nor is it based on any current user interface, which are all graphical (CPRS, MDWS, JLV, HMP).
+Fundamentally, this is an 'action-based' model.
 Is agnostic to *what* the data is.
-Vulnerability:  If an end-user is allowed to execute any menu item, he can exeute that menu item for all 8 million veteran patients.
+Vulnerability:  If an end-user is allowed to execute any menu item, he can exeute that menu item for *all 8 million veteran patients*.
 It is not patient- nor provider-specific.
 There is no Role-based security.
 There is no two-factor security.
 There is no 'on-the-data security'.
 There is no encryption.
-MDWS | ??
+MDWS | Same
-JLV | ??
+JLV | Same
-VPR | ??
+VPR | Same
 eHMP | ??